smedagli/ml_prod/ml_prod/README.md

 Script to train machine learning model (and also to do inference)
 * `ml/data.py`:
 tools and functions to pre-process data
+* `ml/encoders.py`:
+tools and functions to manage encoders for categorical variables
 * `ml/model.py`:
 the implementation of the model
 * `ml.performance.py`: